EXPLAINER-How black boxes of crashed Chinese jet will be handled | Technology

 Both black box recordings were recovered from a Ethiopian Airlines 737 MAX crash in March 2019 that, like the China Eastern plane, dove into the ground at a very high velocity.
 HOW BIG ARE THEY?

 They weigh about 10 pounds (4.5 kg) and contain four main parts: * a chassis or interface designed to secure the device and facilitate recording and playback * an underwater locator beacon * the core housing or "Crash-Survivable Memory Unit" made of stainless steel or titanium * inside there, the recordings on chips or older formats.
-There are two recorders: a cockpit voice recorder (CVR) for pilot voices and cockpit sounds, and a flight data recorder (FDR) that captures information on parameters including altitude, airspeed, heading and engine thrust.
+There are two recorders: a CVR for pilot voices and cockpit sounds, and a FDR that captures information on parameters including altitude, airspeed, heading and engine thrust.

 HOW WILL THE RECORDERS BE HANDLED?
 Technicians peel away protective material and carefully clean connections to make sure they do not accidentally erase data.
 The audio or data file must be downloaded and copied.